SCARS Institute’s Encyclopedia of Scams™ Published Continuously for 25 Years

 Why scam victims should never be ashamed to ask for mental healthcare, counseling & therapy help?

-Scam victims should never feel ashamed to ask for mental healthcare help for several reasons.
+Scam victims should never feel ashamed to ask for mental healthcare help for several reasons:

 Firstly, being a victim of a scam is not something that a person should be ashamed of.
 Scammers are experts at manipulating and deceiving their victims, and anyone can fall prey to a scam.
 The shame and guilt that victims may feel is often a tactic used by scammers to keep their victims silent.

-Seeking Counseling & Therapy help is not something to be ashamed of, it is a sign of strength, and it is an important step towards healing and recovery after being a victim of a scam.
+Seeking Trauma Counseling & Therapy help is not something to be ashamed of, it is a sign of strength, and it is an important step towards healing and recovery after being a victim of a scam.

 Our support and recovery programs are open-ended since not every victim recovers quickly.
 We are here to support you for as long as you need it.